gr4ndsmurf/HyperCasual-CharacterController/README.md

 # HyperCasual-CharacterController
-A lightweight and modular Character Controller built specifically for **Hyper Casual** games in Unity.
+A modular Character Controller built specifically for **Hyper Casual** games in Unity.
 Designed with flexibility and simplicity in mind, this controller can be easily integrated into a wide variety of projects with minimal setup.

 👉 [Unity Package](https://github.com/gr4ndsmurf/HyperCasual-CharacterController/releases)